SteveJustin1963/tec-SERIAL-BG/README.md

 Ben Grimmett
 March 5 · TEC-1 Hardware

+You can tie PortB/C to any spare IO port you choose. the first version was address mapped but it was decided to move it all to IO Port A, B and C are on the serial board, so IO as in IO select line, not IO map, you can wire that up to whatever you like

 Due to discussions in this thread and others, the following changes have been made:

 Interrupt signal on pad "PortA"